 |Created||9 Temporal 8602 DE|

 To the uninformed, Angvild is just another of the large islands dotting Morwuld Briin's vast ocean expanse.
 Once you get near its coasts, you know that something is different about the place.
-Long after the Creation War, Khazarkars found records at Zôd'vîrmâb, an ancient Lith-Crillion research outpost.
-The documents described the island,
+In the First Epoch, history of the area's three alien islands became more clear.
+A Khazarkar exploration of Zôd'vîrmâb, once a Lith-Crillion research outpost, recovered this piece of information:

 ... as not being in equilibrium with the world around it, unnatural in its rock formations, its mountain lakes with bottoms of heavy liquid, and ancient primordial ruins of otherworldly design dotting the landscape.
 The heart of the island is tore away by what could only have been the labors of primordials.
 Roving about this out-of-place island are creatures that could only have spilled out of Chaos.